masontuckett/masontuckett.xyz/content/posts/mentee-lab.md

 ##### *Likely two hardened Nginx reverse proxies on each end—with TLS 1.3 termination on the VPS*

-For now, the only service that is exposed is his PaperMC instance *(on a nonstandard port of 65555)*—though that will likely expand given his needs will increase.
+For now, the only service that is exposed is his PaperMC instance—though that will likely expand given his needs will increase.

-OpenMediaVault will likely remain for internal use only, although Nextcloud may replace that in the future (tunneled).
+OpenMediaVault will likely remain for internal use only, although Nextcloud may replace that in the future (tunneled); possibly just a basic NFS share.

 ## Documentation